Efficient Vertex-Label Distance Oracles for Planar Graphs: Thorup's Approximate Distance Oracle

+We note that even though $G$ is triangulated, $G_{int}$ and $G_{ext}$ are not.
+For example, the face of $G_{int}$ whose boundary is $C$ might not be a triangle.
+However, since the spanning trees $T^*_{ext}$ and $T^*_{int}$ of $G^*$ are subtrees of $T^*$, their maximum degree is 3.
+Hence, one can continue to apply Lemma~\ref{lem:fundamental-cycle-separator} recursively even though $G_{int}$ and $G_{ext}$ are not triangulated.
+We will describe such a decomposition in Section~\ref{sec:thorup_dist}.

-\section{Thorup's Approximate Distance Oracle}
+\section{Thorup's Approximate Distance Oracle~\cite{Thorup}}

 In this section we outline the distance oracle of Thorup~\cite{Thorup}.
-This is necessary for understanding our results.
-The oracle we describe differs from the original in~\cite{Thorup} in some of the details.
-See Appendix~\ref{sec:eps_covering_undirected} for an explanation of the differences.
+This material is not new, but is necessary for understanding our results.
+Our description is somewhat different from that of Thorup.
+It does not go into all the details of Thorup's oracle.
+Rather, we focus on the aspects that our algorithm does not use as black boxes.